zhlgh603/django-south/docs/databaseapi.rst

 ``db.create_unique``, and if you want to make it a primary key, you should look into ``db.drop_primary_key`` and ``db.create_primary_key``.

-If explicit_name is false, ForeignKey? fields will have _id appended to the end of the given column name - this lets you address fields as they are represented in the model itself, rather than as the column name.
+If explicit_name is false, ForeignKey fields will have _id appended to the end of the given column name - this lets you address fields as they are represented in the model itself, rather than as the column name.